elenifysikoudi/English-and-Thai-OCR-Machine-Learning-Task/README.md

     There is one mandatory argument :
         batch_size which can be an integer it should be the same as training.
     There is also an optional argument:
-        show errors that was added to do the qualitative error analysis
+        show errors that was added to do the qualitative error analysis.

 Challenges and Design decisions:
-    The biggest challenge was making the splitting data script as it had to incorporate a lot of different choices and there were issues like dealing with bold and bold_italic which were chosen together a lot of times and then having different train and test data options.
+    The biggest challenge was making the splitting data script as it had to incorporate a lot of different choices and there were issues like dealing with bold and bold_italic which were often wrongfully chosen together and having different train and test data options.
     The second biggest challenge was dealing with the images.
 Data manipulation and finding a good padding, resizing ratio was a challenge.
-    Initially, I wanted to dynamically choose the target size depending on the max width and height of each resolution and font style but that would mean having more parameters that would also affect the model layers because of max pooling mostly (some numbers can't be divided by 2 twice for example).
-So I decided to simplify my logic and choose a middle ground target size of 60,60 while adding white padding around the image and resizing in the cases that the images are bigger.
-I would like to try to change this in the future but right now I left it as is.
-The model has 2 convolutional layers each coming wih a non-linear layer and max pooling.
+    Initially, I wanted to dynamically choose the target size depending on the max width and height of each resolution and font style but that would mean having more parameters that would also affect the model layers because of max pooling for example (some numbers can't be divided by 2 twice for example).
+So I decided to simplify my logic and choose a middle ground target size of 60,60 while adding white padding around the image and resizing in the cases where the images are bigger.
+I would like to try to change this in the future but as for now I left it as is.
+The model has 2 convolutional layers each coming with a non-linear layer and max pooling.
     There is also dropout and batch normalization to prevent overfitting.

 Experiments :